 Macduff.
-Tyrant, show thy face!
+That way the noise is. -- Tyrant, show thy face!
 If thou be'st slain and with no stroke of mine, My wife and children's ghosts will haunt me still.
-Either thou, Macbeth, Or else my sword with an unbattered edge I sheathe again undeeded. -- Let me find him, fortune, And more I beg not.
+25 I cannot strike at wretched kerns whose arms Are hired to bear their staves.
+Either thou, Macbeth, Or else my sword with an unbattered edge I sheathe again undeeded. -- There thou should'st be.
+By this great clatter one of greatest note 30 Seems bruited.
+Let me find him, fortune, And more I beg not.
+35 Exit.
+Alarums.